cdisc-org/cdisc-rules-engine/README.md

 #### Validate folder
 To validate a folder using rules for SDTM-IG version 3.4 use the following command:

-`python core.py -s SDTM -v 3.4 -d path/to/datasets`
+`python core.py validate -s sdtmig -v 3-4 -d path/to/datasets`

 ### Creating an executable version